kaumina/terraform-eks-rail-helm/README.md

 # Deploy Redmine/MariaDB EKS cluster using Terraform and Helm
 ## Introduction
 This demonstration uses Terraform, EKS, Helm and you need to setup below tools and binaries in your running server.
+Terraform scripts are self documented and used instance type is t2.micro.
+Therefore, it will take some time to get EKS nodes and containers ready.
 ## Pre-requisites
 Initially you have to setup your local server(deployment box).
 This can be your desktop or and EC2.